jb-seganfredo/the_parlor_hotel/README.md

 ## Project Structure
 Here's a basic overview of the project structure:

-bash
     Copiar código
     ├── assets/
     │   ├── images/               # All images used in the project │   ├── script/
     │   │   └── script.js         # JavaScript file for interactivity
     │   └── style/
     │       └── style.css         # Main CSS file for styling
     ├── index.html                # Main HTML file for the website
     └── README.md                 # Project documentation

 ## Key Files